-Procedures For Classification of Final Degrees
+Marking Procedures For Final Degree Assessment

 Examiners should not confer before reporting their marks.
 The coursework essay marks are reported to the first CAS Graduate Education Committee meeting of Easter Term, and then converted into average marks that are approved by the CAS Graduate Education Committee sitting as Board of Examiners in late June/early July.
 Dissertation marks are reported to the CAS Graduate Education Committee sitting as Board of Examiners in late June/early July.
 This meeting classes candidates for the final degree assessment approved by the Faculty of HSPS Degree Committee at its final meeting in early July.